ovn-org/ovn-kubernetes/docs/features/multiple-networks/multi-homing.md

   These IPs will be removed from the assignable IP pool, and never handed over to the pods.
 - `allowPersistentIPs` (boolean, optional): persist the OVN Kubernetes assigned IP addresses in a `ipamclaims.k8s.cni.cncf.io` object.
 This IP addresses will be reused by other pods if requested.
 Useful for KubeVirt VMs.
 Only makes sense if the `subnets` attribute is also defined.

-**NOTE**
+> [!NOTE]
-- when the subnets attribute is omitted, the logical switch implementing the network will only provide layer 2 communication, and the users must configure IPs for the pods.
+> when the subnets attribute is omitted, the logical switch implementing the network will only provide layer 2 communication, and the users must configure IPs for the pods.
 Port security will only prevent MAC spoofing.

+> [!NOTE]
-- switched - layer2 - secondary networks **only** allow for east/west traffic.
+> switched - layer2 - secondary networks **only** allow for east/west traffic.

 ### Switched - localnet - topology
 This topology interconnects the workloads via a cluster-wide logical switch to